HIV in New Zealand

 People Who Inject Drugs

-This is due, in large, to the good work of the New Zealand Prostitutes Collective (NZPC).
+This is due, in large, to the work of the New Zealand Prostitutes Collective (NZPC).
 In operation since 1987, the NZPC is a nationwide community advocacy group focused on providing equal rights and safe working conditions for sex workers.

 Mother to Child